TokyoExpat

 The layout codes, decoded

-- 1R (one room): a single room where the kitchen is inside the main space.
+• 1R (one room): a single room where the kitchen sits inside the main space, with no partition.
 The most compact option, often 13 to 20 square metres.

-- 1K: one room plus a separate small kitchen, divided by a door or partition.
+• 1K: one room plus a separate small kitchen, divided by a door or partition.
 The classic single-person studio, usually 20 to 25 square metres.
+The "K" is often just a sink and one burner in the hallway, not a full kitchen.

 Get the Japan Relocation Checklist (free PDF)